r3dact3d/r3dact3d.github.io/index.md

 Hi, I’m Brady T, a Red Hat Architect with a passion for the outdoors and amateur radio.
 On this site, you’ll find a collection of my technical articles, blog posts, and other content.

+## My Skills

+I specialize in:
+- Designing, implementing, and maintaining Red Hat Linux-based solutions.
+- Deploying and managing Red Hat Enterprise Linux (RHEL) systems and associated infrastructure.
+- Container orchestration tools such as Kubernetes, OpenShift, and CloudForms.
+- Architecting cloud platforms like AWS, Google Cloud Platform (GCP), Microsoft Azure, and VMware vSphere.
+- Python, Ansible, Puppet, Chef, or other configuration management tools for automation purposes.
+- Problem-solving and collaborating in a team.
+- Documenting, presenting, and training others on solutions.
+- DevOps practices, including CI/CD pipelines, GitOps methodologies, and infrastructure as code (IaC) principles.

 ## Featured Projects

 Here are some of my notable projects: